EOSIO/welcome/docs/80_tutorials/10_bios-boot-sequence.md

 ### 1.5.
 Start the genesis node

-To start the genesis node:
+To start the genesis node follow the below steps.

-1. Create a `genesis_start.sh` shell script file in the `~/biosboot/genesis/` directory and open the file with your preferred editor (demonstrated with nano editor here):
+Create a `genesis_start.sh` shell script file in the `~/biosboot/genesis/` directory and open the file with your preferred editor (demonstrated with nano editor here):

 ```shell
 cd ~/biosboot/genesis